carlitos-206/backEndUWFinal2022/backend/README.md

 -->

 **Washington Wildfires Community** is an interactive map of Washington State's historic wildfires with data sourced from Wildland Fire Interagency Geospatial Services (WFIGS).
 We've filtered the data to make it leaner and more specific to Washington state.
 Registered users will be able to make comments on the data provided.

-* 🔥 Features data on fires from the last 5 years, including dates, ignition causes, cost of damages, location, and (maybe) more
+* 🔥 Features data on fires from the last 5 years, including dates, ignition causes, cost of damages, location, and more
-* 🔎 Examine fires by response region
+* 🔎 Examine fires by month & year
-* 📊 Sign up, log in, and modify regional fire data as a user
+* 📊 Sign up, log in, and start a discussion on recent fires
+* 🔖 Revisit fires of your interest using bookmarks

 ### Technologies